Karaborg/My-Docker-Notes/README.md

 CMD ["npm", "start"]
 ```
-So we clefied our default port with a `ARG DEFAULT_PORT=3000` and we used that argument in our environment value as `ENV PORT $DEFAULT_PORT`.
+So we clarified our default port with a `ARG DEFAULT_PORT=3000` and we used that argument in our environment value as `ENV PORT $DEFAULT_PORT`.

 > We cannot use argument values in other classes, we can only use them in our docker file.